 Choose an Operating System that suits your needs best.
-Overall differences between Microsoft Windows OS and Apple Mac OS operating systems are not that significant, but software that people tend to use on one or the other may differ.
+Overall differences between Microsoft Windows OS and Apple Mac OS operating systems are not that significant, but the software that people tend to use on one or the other may differ.
 The rule of thumb says if your business is a bit more of a left-brain type, go with PCs, if more of a right-brain, go with Macs – simply because usually the most “business calculation” type of software is mostly designed for PCs, and “art department” type of software is mostly designed for Mac users.
 If you are not sure what is best for you – check your mission-critical software requirements (if you are still not sure, consult with software vendor).
 Try to “aim for the same”.
-Unless you have specific scenarios, for example your type of business requires majority of the users to rely Windows-dependent software, while your art department works best with Macs, select the same operating system for all users in your organization.
+Unless you have specific scenarios, for example, your type of business requires a majority of the users to rely on Windows-dependent software, while your art department works best with Macs, select the same operating system for all users in your organization.
 Consistency is the key for long-term use and maintenance.

 Getting computers with the best processor now can save you some dough in the long run.
-Alongside speed, number of cores is something to consider, too.
+Alongside speed, a number of cores is something to consider, too.
 Choose the processor with at least two cores.
-If your business computers do some “heavy lifting”, for example CAD work, rendering 3D models, creating and working with extra high-definition images, animations, modeling, or database analysis could need extra cores – eight or more.
+If your business computers do some “heavy lifting”, for example, CAD work, rendering 3D models, creating and working with extra high-definition images, animations, modeling, or database analysis could need extra cores – eight or more.
 Check with software maker for system requirements.

 4. Memory (RAM)